NileshDebix/NileshDebix/README.md

 - 📚 **I study Software Engineering at Rotterdam University of Applied Sciences.
 Try to deepen and develop in expansion around Software and Cloud native computing**

-- ☁️ **My passion, ambitions and fun is around Site reliability engineering (SRE) and DevOps, this is the area in which I want to develop myself in. technologies where I'm interested in are Python / Cloud / Distributed computing**
+- ☁️ **My passion, ambitions and fun is around DevOps and Distributed back-end systems, this is the area in which I want to develop myself in. technologies where I'm interested in are Python / Cloud / Distributed computing**

 - 😆 **Would you like to know me better and maybe learn more about my Git repositories, let's have a fun chat**